 \section{Introduction}

-Kruskal (1965) gives a clear introduction to charged particle motion in a magnetic field with a focus on the guiding center approximation\cite{Kruskal1965}.
+Kruskal (1965) gives a clear introduction to charged-particle motion in a magnetic field with a focus on the guiding-center approximation\cite{Kruskal1965}.
 There, as in introductory textbooks of plasma physics, the magnetic curvature drift is derived from the centrifugal force $F_c = m v^2_b \kappa$ experienced by a particle moving with speed $v_b = \mathbf{v}\cdot \hat{b}$ along a field line with curvature $\boldsymbol{\kappa} =\kappa\hat{\kappa}$.
-Under the guiding center approximation for which the gryomotion is averaged out, the particle `F-cross-B' drifts as
+Under the guiding-center approximation for which the gyromotion is averaged out, the particle `F-cross-B' drifts as

 where $q$ is the particle's electric charge, $\mathbf{B}=B\hat{b}$ is the magnetic field vector, and $\mathbf{F}$ is any force not associated with the zeroth-order Lorentz force gyromotion.
 In the case of the centrifugal force this yields